lachatak/mrd-parser/README.md

 3. Run the parser against a given string

 Please note that **you can have less field in your target case class than parser in your MRD format HList**.
-If a tag doesn't have a field in the case class that it will be dropped.
+If a tag doesn't have a field in the case class then it will be dropped.
 Please also note that **the case class field order doesn't matter as long as the field name and the parser tag is in align**!!

 #Custom Typesafe MRD parser vs Scodec MRD encoder